-In the Tires business area, there were restructuring expenses totaling €270.4 million for the locations in Aachen and Hanover-Stöcken, Germany; and for the retail business, €0.6 million in Germany and €21.8 million in France.
-In addition, there were restructuring expenses of €1.0 million for the location in Petaling Jaya, Malaysia, and €0.1 million for the location in Port Elizabeth, South Africa.
-These restructuring expenses included impairment on property, plant and equipment and intangible assets totaling €13.0 million.
-Furthermore, restructuring for the location in Petaling Jaya, Malaysia, resulted in income of $\notin 1.7$ million in the Tires business area, which is entirely attributable to a reversal of impairment losses on property, plant and equipment.
+In the Tires business area, there were restructuring expenses totaling \in 270.4 million for the locations in Aachen and Hanover-Stöcken, Germany; and for the retail business, \in 0.6 million in Germany and \in 21.8 million in France.
+In addition, there were restructuring expenses of \in 1.0 million for the location in Petaling Jaya, Malaysia, and \in 0.1 million for the location in Port Elizabeth, South Africa.
+These restructuring expenses included impairment on property, plant and equipment and intangible assets totaling \in 13.0 million.

+Furthermore, restructuring for the location in Petaling Jaya, Malaysia, resulted in income of €1.7 million in the Tires business area, which is entirely attributable to a reversal of impairment losses on property, plant and equipment.

-In the ContiTech business area, restructuring expenses totaling €17.7 million were incurred for locations in Germany.
+In the ContiTech business area, restructuring expenses totaling $\[\in \]$ 17.7 million were incurred for locations in Germany.
 These expenses arose for the most part at the locations in Hanover, Oedelsheim and Stolzenau.
-In addition, there were restructuring expenses totaling €4.1 million for other locations in Europe; €9.0 million for the location in Mitchell, Canada; €7.7 million for the location in Jorf Lasfar, Morocco; and €5.3 million for the location in Yangsan-City, South Korea.
-These restructuring expenses included impairment on property, plant and equipment in the amount of €7.7 million.
+In addition, there were restructuring expenses totaling $\[\in \]$ 4.1 million for other locations in Europe; $\[\in \]$ 9.0 million for the location in Mitchell, Canada; $\[\in \]$ 7.7 million for the location in Yangsan-City, South Korea.
+These restructuring expenses included impairment on property, plant and equipment in the amount of $\[\in \]$ 7.7 million.

-The reversal of restructuring provisions no longer required for the location in Oppenweiler, Germany, and for locations in China also resulted in income of $\in$ 7.0 million and $\in$ 0.8 million, respectively, in the ContiTech business area.
-The business area also recorded income of $\notin$ 0.1 million from the reversal of impairment losses on property, plant and equipment.
+The reversal of restructuring provisions no longer required for the location in Oppenweiler, Germany, and for locations in China also resulted in income of \in 7.0 million and \in 0.8 million, respectively, in the ContiTech business area.
+The business area also recorded income of \in 0.1 million from the reversal of impairment losses on property, plant and equipment.